-The life history parameters (Table 4) related to the stocks were taken from several studies that used different methods to estimate these parameters.
-After several trials with other authors' life-history parameters, Lazar (2017) estimated life-history parameters ( $L{\infty}$ , M, K, $L{50}$ and $L{95}$ ) for both species were used.
-This is because Lazar's estimate provides a better result than the other authors.
+The life history parameters (Table 3) related to stocks were obtained from several studies that used different methods to estimate these parameters.
+After several trials with other authors' life-history parameters, Lazar (2017) estimated life-history parameters (L{∞} , M, K, L{50} , and L{95}) for both species were used.
+This is because Lazar's estimate provides better results than those of other authors.